Bedrock-OSS/bedrock-wiki/docs/items/documentation.md

 ## Breaking changes

-If your item isn't showing up in the beta, these changes might have broken your item.
+If your item isn't showing up, these changes might have broken your item.

 -   Item behavior files now require a "category" to show up in the /give command and creative inventory.
     Example: